kvshi/watch/README.md

 * and many many others.

 The problem is you have no GUI to work with these views.
 So, you retype the same query every time you need some DB statistics.
-The Watch provides easy way to wrap a query to a web report and share it with your team.
+This app provides easy way to wrap a query to a web report and share it with your team.
+Of course, it is actual if your company don't want to buy Oracle Enterprise Manager.

 ### Features
 * Flask-based.
 Minimum dependencies.
 Easy to customize.